 When you start shopping for a tourmaline necklace, be prepared to be inundated with a wide variety of colors, shapes, and styles.
-According to Gemstone.org, these gems often have two or more colors and range "from red to green and from blue to yellow," but green tourmalines are "particularly popular."
-Jewelry designers create interesting, one-of-a-kind pieces that highlight the color and optical properties of this variegated gem.
+These gems often have two or more colors and range from red to green and from blue to yellow, but green tourmalines are particularly popular.
+Jewelry designers create interesting, one-of-a-kind pieces that highlight the colors and optical properties of this variegated gem.

 Cuts of Tourmalines

 Tourmaline gems are cut to maximize their color or a unique, intrinsic characteristic of the gemstone while retaining maximum weight.
 Tourmaline rough (unpolished gems), which usually grow in long crystals, change color when viewed from different axial directions.
 This is a phenomenon called pleochroism.
 Cutters evaluate rough to determine the best way to unleash a tourmaline's beauty.

 Tourmaline is often bi-colored or parti-colored, which means the crystal contains a distinctive change in color.
 Bi-colored gems have two colors, and parti-colored gems have three or more colors.
 The most common and sought after example is a watermelon tourmaline, pictured above, which is usually cut as a slab.

 The rough is cut across the crystal structure (think of slicing through a meatloaf) and then polished on both sides of the slab.
 The pink tourmaline nestled inside the green tourmaline resembles a slice of watermelon, and it's a great example of this gem's uniqueness.
 Slabs are usually bezel set, which means a strip of metal borders the gem.
 The metal of choice is usually 14k or 18k yellow gold, but sterling silver is often used with less vibrant colors.